 Bolt Threads uses the same precision fermentation technology that has been used for decades to produce insulin, vaccines, and other products.
 The company studied the specific proteins in spider silk and determined the genetic code necessary to produce those proteins.
 Putting that code into modified yeast cells and giving the yeast the necessary water and sugar allows them to produce protein via fermentation.
 This protein is then purified, spun, and knitted into fabrics.

 Microsilk is protein and thus has the potential to biodegrade, unlike polyester and other synthetic fibers.
 Microsilk may be more sustainable on other measures, but comparison data is currently lacking.
 No animals are used in making Microsilk.

 Because Microsilk is made of the same proteins as spider silk, it has the same properties, including strength, elasticity, and softness.

 Images from Bolt Threads.

-Contact MII at to purchase a full report on Bolt Threads - Microsilk.
+Contact MII at for more information on Bolt Threads - Microsilk.